maurisaavedra-storyfeed/storyfeed-saavedra/README.md

 // DON'T MODIFY PACKAGES FOLDER
 // The only four documents we modified in packages folder are:
+// storyfeed-saavedra/packages/meteor-accounts-t9n-master/t9n/en.coffee - es.coffee (we can change all in this folder)
+// storyfeed-saavedra/packages/Detect-language-master/detectlanguage.js  (starting in line 9 to add t9n capability)
 // storyfeed-saavedra/packages/telescope-posts/lib/menus.js  (starting in line 19 to add icon menu in mobile)
 // storyfeed-saavedra/packages/telescope-tags/lib/client/templates/autoform_category.js
 // storyfeed-saavedra/packages/telescope-tags/lib/client/templates/autoform_category.html (the two above we changed to set the tags in different categories and add geopluign into the categories)